-Camping pods are perfect for those who are looking for the authentic camping experience, without all the hassle of pitching a tent.
-Though not the most glamorous form of accommodation, what these compact wooden dwellings may lack in plush decor, they certainly win back in rustic charm.
-Besides, one of the best things about camping is stripping it back to the basics and being at one with nature.
-Facilities vary from site to site, with some of the pods already furnished and others which let guests bring their own equipment.
+Camping pods are perfect for those who are after an authentic camping experience, without all the hassle of pitching a tent.
+Though not the most glamorous form of accommodation, what these compact wooden dwellings may lack in plush decor, they certainly make up for in rustic charm.
+Besides, one of the best things about camping is stripping life back to basics and being at one with nature.
+Facilities vary from site to site – some of the pods come ready furnished, whereas others let guests bring their own equipment and comforts.

 At the more lavish end of the scale are the cosy camping pods at Rosebud Meadow Glamping Site.
 Nestled at the foot of the Malvern Hills in the picturesque Worcestershire countryside, these home from home pods come equipped with all the creature comforts you could wish for, including electric lighting and sockets, a kettle, a mini fridge and even a flat screen TV with a DVD player.

 For a tranquil lake-side setting, spend a night of luxury at The Lake Country House Hotel in Powys.
 Originally a hunting and fishing lodge, the beautifully restored building blends contemporary styling with original features, retaining its charm and character of yesteryear.
 Not only are they happy for you to bring your four-pawed pal, they even have their own resident dog called Molly!
 It’s simply the perfect location for a country house escape.

 In the heart of the South Downs National Park lies Langrish House, a quintessential 17th Century English manor.
 Boasting an idyllic setting, the house is situated within 14 acres of rolling Hampshire countryside – perfect for dog walks and exploring the picturesque villages nearby.
 Owners Nigel and Robina are avid dog lovers, so they gladly invite pets to enjoy the delights of a country house escape at Langrish House alongside their owners.
-To make their stay extra comfortable, they even provide a dog blanket, water bowl, dog biscuits and…a poopascoop (because dog-ownership isn’t all that glamorous!).
+To make their stay extra comfortable, they even provide a dog blanket, water bowl, dog biscuits and…a poopascoopa (because dog-ownership isn’t all that glamorous!)

-**Please note that most venues charge an extra cleaning fee for guests bringing dogs
+**Please note that most venues charge an extra cleaning fee for guests bringing dogs.**